andreburto/snapz/README.md

 ## Change Log

+**2022-05-07:** Added People and Person pages.
+Created Dockerfile to speed up starting the app.
+Generalized templates to reduce duplicate code.

 **2022-04-24:** Restarted project with Docker Compose and Django. snapz will now extract screenshots, thumbnail them, and display a basic catalog with screencaps.